tejas-0-5/BlinkitPowerBIDashboard/README.md

 This project features an **interactive Power BI dashboard** designed to analyze Blinkit’s sales performance and customer trends in the Quick Commerce domain.

-The dashboard converts raw grocery sales data into **clear, actionable insights** and is built as an **independent portfolio project**.
+The dashboard converts raw grocery sales data into **clear, actionable insights**.

 ---